 In most ways, the Samsung Bespoke Jet is better than the Shark Detect Pro.
 These cordless stick vacuums come with self-empty docking stations, but they work a little differently from one another.
 The Samsung's dock uses a disposable dirtbag with a higher debris capacity, while the Shark's dock is bagless; in real-world terms, this means the Samsung dock incurs higher ownership costs but is also easier to keep clean.
 Regarding the vacuums themselves, the Samsung is a little bigger, but not by much, and has a more powerful motor that results in better overall debris-pickup performance.
 Unlike the Shark, it also comes bundled with two batteries.

 Build quality is only okay.
 The vacuum is made mostly from plastic, though it does have a lightweight metal wand, not to mention solid rubber wheels on its floorhead and a textured rubber grip.
-Overall, it doesn't feel particularly robust: the vacuum's floorhead is quite heavy, causing the vacuum's wand to creak and flex slightly when the appliance is lifted from its handle.
+Overall, it doesn't feel particularly robust: the vacuum's floorhead is quite heavy, causing the wand to creak and flex slightly when the appliance is lifted from its handle.
+Check out the Shark PowerDetect Cordless if you want a better-built Shark cordless vacuum.

 On the upside, this vacuum is very easy to take apart and put back together, with intuitively-placed release latches.